bethsmith0623/SEI-CC_4/work/w02/d3/01-02-jquery/01-jquery-part-1.md

 ##### REVIEW QUESTIONS

-**Q: What jQuery method can be used to both get & set the content of the elements held in a jQuery object?**
+**❓ What jQuery method can be used to both get & set the content of the elements held in a jQuery object?**

-**Q: What jQuery method is used to change the styling of the elements held in a jQuery object?**
+**❓ What jQuery method is used to change the styling of the elements held in a jQuery object?**

 ## 7. Further Study